YuGuangWang/PAN/README.md

 > 📋A template README.md for code accompanying a Machine Learning paper

-# My Paper Title
+# Path Integral Based Convolution and Pooling for Graph Neural Networks

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [Path Integral Based Convolution and Pooling for Graph Neural Networks](https://arxiv.org/abs/).

 > 📋Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials